 MARIO DIAZ-BALART: DEDICATED TO SERVING SOUTH FLORIDA

 Mario Diaz-Balart has a profound vocation for public service.
-He currently represents the residents of Florida’s 25th District in the U.S. House of Representatives, which includes parts of Miami-Dade, Broward, Collier and Hendry Counties.
-In Congress, Mario is a senior member on the powerful and influential House Committee on Appropriations which funds the U.S. Government.
-Congressman Diaz-Balart is the Chairman of the Appropriations Subcommittee on Transportation, Housing, and Urban Development.
-He also serves on the State, Foreign Operations, and Related Programs Subcommittee and the Defense Subcommittee of Appropriations, and also on the House Committee on the Budget.
+He currently represents the residents of Florida’s 26th District in the U.S. House of Representatives.
+Mario is a senior member of the powerful and influential House Committee on Appropriations which funds the U.S. Government.
+Congressman Diaz-Balart is the Chairman of the State, Foreign Operations, and Related Programs (SFOPS) Subcommittee, in addition to serving on the Transportation, Housing, and Urban Development (THUD) and Defense Subcommittees.

 Before he was elected to the U.S House of Representative, Congressman Diaz-Balart spent 14 years serving both in the Florida Senate and the Florida House of Representatives.
 At the time he was elected to the Florida Senate, Congressman Diaz-Balart was 31, making him the youngest person ever elected to the Florida Senate.
 Congressman Diaz-Balart distinguished himself during his tenure in the Florida Legislature as a trustworthy steward of Florida’s tax dollars, especially while serving as Chairman of the combined Appropriations / Ways and Means / Finance and Tax Committee of the Senate.